AdobeDocs/adobeio-events/intro/webhook_docs_intro.md

 {"challenge":"8ec8d794-e0ab-42df-9017-e3dada8e84f7"}
 ```

 Typically, you would build your webhook to respond to the Adobe challenge in a method to handle HTTP GET requests, and then include another method for handling the HTTP POST requests that will be coming from Adobe containing actual event payloads.
-For testing purposes, though, you can start with something as simple as this PHP script:
+For testing purposes, you can start with something as simple as this PHP script:

 ```php
 <?php